Introduction: Router Becomes Video Recorder for IP Cameras

 Some routers have powerful CPU and USB-port on a board and can be used as a video recorder in addition to routing functions, in order for collect and distribute video and sound from IP-cameras that streams only H264/265 RTSP (as most modern cheap high resolution IP cameras).
-Moreover, some of routers CPU has DSP (digital signal processor), and so can be highly effective for a video stream decoding (change the resolution, the framerate, etc).
+Moreover, some routers CPU have DSP (digital signal processor), and so can be highly effective for video stream decoding (change the resolution, the frame rate, etc).
 As a storage can be used USB flash, USB-HDD, USB-SSD.
 A NAS in home network can be used too.

-Not any router can be upgraded as here described, depend on used CPU and manufacturer's limitations of firmware reflashing.
-For example, was failed to upgrade the Mediatek MTK7621 based router.
-But was perfectly upgrade the router based on Qualcomm IPQ4018.
+Not any router can be upgraded as described here, depending on used CPU and manufacturer's limitations of firmware reflashing.
+For example, it failed to upgrade the Mediatek MTK7621 based router.
+But had perfectly upgraded the router based on Qualcomm IPQ4018 (Cortex-A7).

 Step 1: On the Router Was Installed OpenWrt OS

-Step 2: Dedian Buster, FFmpeg and Samba Was Deployed Within OpenWrt
+Step 2: Dedian Buster, FFmpeg and Samba Were Deployed Within OpenWrt

 The FFmpeg package was used for collect the stream from the IP camera and store that in files by piecemeal (2 minutes length of each part).
-OpenWrt OS haves FFmpeg build in, but this version not work with H264/265 stream at this moment, despite this stream type is most used in cheap high resolution IP-cameras.
+OpenWrt OS has FFmpeg built in, but this version does not work with H264/265 stream at this moment, despite this stream type is most used in cheap high resolution IP-cameras.

 But up on OpenWrt OS (lightweight Linux) can be installed Debian OS (fullweight Linux).
-Then fullweight FFmpeg package can be installed at Debian and this version can works with H264/265 stream from IP cameras.
+The fullweight FFmpeg package can be installed at Debian next and this version can work with H264/265 streams from IP cameras.

-First step was dramatically increased the memory of the router with a USB flash (but USB-HDD or USB-SSD is best).
-Same time, this storage can be used for video archive if no NAS in the home network.
+First step dramatically increased the memory of the router with a USB flash (but USB-HDD or USB-SSD is best).
+Same time, this storage can be used for video archives if there is no NAS in the home network.
 The Samba was installed.

-Second step was installed fullweight Debian OS under debootstrap.
+Second step was to install a fullweight Debian OS under debootstrap.

 Step 3: Connect IP Camera, Configure Crontab And...
 Thats All